taxjar/taxjar-woocommerce-plugin/readme.txt

 * Seller’s home state, city, and zip code
 * Transaction amount
-* The city and zip code where item is being shipped
+* The city, state, and zip code where item is being shipped
 * Any shipping fees charged

-And returns an accurate sales tax rate (including state, county, city, special tax) based on
+And returns an accurate sales tax rate (including state, county, city, and special taxes) based on

-* Seller’s nexus – does Buyer’s city and zip-code cause nexus?
+* Seller's nexus based on your WooCommerce ship from settings
+* Any nexus with other addresses stored in your TaxJar account
-* Local sales tax sourcing laws (if the buyer’s state is origin-based or destination based)
+* Local sales tax sourcing laws (origin-based or destination-based)
 * Shipping taxability laws (shipping is not taxable in every state)

 TaxJar for WooCommerce automatically determines